lcit/ext3DLBP/README.md

 - Boost.Python to compile the wrappers

 ### Compilation
-In almost all folders there is a `build.sh` and `run.sh` Linux scripts.
-The first compiles the sources, the latter runs the example codes.
+In almost every folder there is a `build.sh` and a `run.sh` scripts.
+The first compiles the sources, the latter runs the example codes if applicable.

 ### Example usage